arlowatts/torys-map/index.md

 title: Welcome to Torys!
 ---

-Torys is a fantasy setting designed by Arlo Watts in collaboration with the community.
-The setting exists on the ring-shaped planet Torys, an inhabited realm with familiar fantasy themes.
-These include elements inspired by well-known settings such as J. R. R. Tolkien's Middle Earth, George R. R. Martin's Westeros, and Sir Terry Pratchett's Discworld.
-Torys is additionally designed to be used in role-playing games, making it easily accessible in Dungeons & Dragons or any other role-playing framework.
+Torys is a ring-shaped planet populated with familiar fantasy themes.
+These include elements inspired by well-known settings such as J. R. R. Tolkien's Middle Earth, George R. R. Martin's Westeros, and Sir Terry Pratchett's Discworld, as well as creatures and spells from Dungeons & Dragons and other fantasy games.
+Torys is designed to be used in role-playing games, making it easily accessible in D&D or any other role-playing framework.

 See [worldbuilding](worldbuilding/index.md) for information about the terrain, races, and geography of the setting, as well as specific information about certain locations.
 See [mapping](mapping/index.html) for an interactive 3D visualization of Torys.